hulyak/react-tutorial/docs/doc5.md

 title: Wrapping Up
 ---

 Now, go build something amazing, but don't pressure yourself.
-You can always go back to tutorial and check how it is done, also check the [official React documentation](https://reactjs.org/docs/hooks-reference.html).
+You can always go back to the tutorial and check how it is done, also check the [official React documentation](https://reactjs.org/docs/hooks-reference.html).
 Start small, try creating components first, then try to make it bigger and bigger.
 I hope you enjoyed this tutorial.
-I'm looking forward to seeing your feedbacks.
+I'm looking forward to seeing your feedback.

 If you run into any issues with your app or you have questions, please reach out to me on [Twitter](https://twitter.com/hulyakarakayaa) or on [Github](https://github.com/hulyak)